yuvalmGS/gigaspaces-wiki-jekyll/xap97/gigaspaces-logging.markdown

 ### .Net API

 The logging configuration file includes declarations of the loggers available at the bridge between .NET and Java.
-For more details, refer to the [.NET Logging and Tracing](XAP96NET:Log Configuration) section.

 {% highlight java %}
 com.gigaspaces.externaldatasource.dotnet.level = INFO